wp-plugins/menubar/readme.txt

 === Menubar ===
-Tags: dropdown, menu, navigation
-Requires at least: 2.3
+Tags: dropdown, suckerfish, menu, menubar, navigation Requires at least: 2.3
 Tested up to: 2.7.1
-Stable tag: 3.1
+Stable tag: 3.2

 Configurable menus with your choice of menu templates.